 The Cusco Tourist Ticket (Boleto Turistico)

-The tourist ticket is an excellent purchase!
-There are two options, a full tourist ticket and the partial tourist ticket.
+The Cusco tourist ticket is an excellent purchase!
+There are two options, the full tourist ticket and the partial tourist ticket.
 Each ticket option provides entry to different sites.
 The tickets can be purchased at any of the sites or at ticket offices in Cusco.
-You will need your passport.
+You will need your passport in order to make your purchase.
 If you are a student, you can get these at a discounted rate.

 The Full Tourist Ticket